 He inaugurated the fourth Railway line between Chennai Beach and Attipattu.
 This 22.1 km section, laid at a cost of Rs 293.40 crores, traverses through Chennai and Thiruvallur Districts.

-Modi dedicated to the nation the Chennai Beach-Attipattu fourth line and the Railway electrification of Villupuram Cuddalore-Mayiladuturai Thanjavur-Mayiladuturai-Tiruvarur Single Line Sections.
-He also laid the foundation stone for the Discovery Campus of IIT Madras, which will be built at nearby Thaiyur at an estimated cost of Rs 1,000 crore in the first phase over an area of 2 lakh sqm and the extension, renovation and modernisation of the Grand Anicut Canal System.
+PM Modi also laid the foundation stone for the Discovery Campus of IIT Madras.
+The campus will be built in Thaiyur near Chennai at an estimated cost of Rs 1,000 crore in the first phase spread over an area of two lakh sqm.

 The prime minister also paid tribute to the CRPF jawans who were killed in the terror attack in the Pulwama district of south Kashmir in February 2019.

 "No Indian can forget this day.
 Two years ago, the Pulwama attack happened.
 We pay homage to all the martyrs.
 We are proud of our security forces and their bravery will continue to inspire generations," PM Modi said.

 He added that the country's armed forces had shown time and again that they were fully capable of protecting "our motherland."
 The prime minister also handed over the homemade Arjun Main Battle Tank (MK-1A) to the Indian Army.
 The tank is manufactured by DRDO's Combat Vehicles Research and Development Establishment.
 Fifteen academic institutions, eight labs, and several MSMEs were also involved in the project.